 Halloween is properly called "All Hallows' Eve," that is, the Eve of All Saints' Day.
 In Catholic tradition, All Saints' Day (November 1) honors all Christian martyrs, known and unknown.
 Protestants celebrate all faithful Christians who have died, believing that the Bible calls all people who follow Jesus "saints."

-While the American version of Halloween often emphasizes scariness, horror, and gore, and the original pagan traditions honored death and demons, All Saints' Day is a time to remember the promise of eternal life, the triumph of good over evil, and the love and example of those who have gone before us.
+While the American version of Halloween often emphasizes scariness, horror, and gore, and the original pagan traditions honored death and demons, All Saints' Day is a time to remember the love and example of those who have gone before us, the triumph of good over evil, and the promise of eternal life.

-With your children, look at pictures of grandparents, friends, and others who have died, and share stories and memories about them.
+Gather your kids to look at pictures of grandparents, friends, and others who have died, and share stories and memories about them.
 Talk about the ways these people helped you.
 Say a prayer of thanks for all of the people who have done good in the world and in your lives.
-Write thank you notes to some relatives, pastors, or teachers who are currently having a positive influence on you or your children.
+You could even write thank you notes to some relatives, pastors, or teachers who are currently having a positive influence on you or your children.

-If you like, delve a bit deeper into the lives of some of the saints, such as Francis, Patrick, or Nicholas (the real Santa Claus), Mother Teresa, the Christian naturalist John Muir, or Harriet Tubman, whose faith and reliance on God helped her lead so many slaves to freedom.
+If you like, delve a bit deeper into the lives of some of the saints, such as Francis, Patrick, or Nicholas (the real Santa Claus), Teresa of Calcutta, the Christian naturalist John Muir, or Harriet Tubman, whose faith and reliance on God helped her lead so many slaves to freedom.*